What Are The Different Layers Of A Flat Roof? (3 Main Parts)

 Why It’s Important to Have Multiple Layers of a Flat Roof

-Each layer of a flat roof is providing an extra layer of protection, durability, etc. It is crucial to install these respective layers to build up the strength of a flat roof.
+Each layer of a flat roof provides extra protection and durability.
+It is crucial to install these respective layers to build up the strength of a flat roof.
 The strength and accessibility of these roofing systems are a major draw for commercial properties that want to protect their businesses.

 Flat roof systems usually include three elements: